-Central nervous system: Chills, Guillain-Barré syndrome, fever ≤102°F*, fever >102°F, headache, malaise, pain, radiculoneuropathy, seizure (febrile)
+Central nervous system: Chills, Guillain-Barre syndrome, febrile seizures, headache, malaise, pain, paresthesia, radiculopathy

 Gastrointestinal: Nausea, vomiting

-Hematologic: Hemolytic anemia (in patients with other hematologic disorders), leukocytosis, thrombocytopenia (in patients with stabilized ITP)
+Hematologic & oncologic: C-reactive protein increased, hemolytic anemia (in patients with other hematologic disorders), leukocytosis, lymphadenitis, lymphadenopathy, thrombocytopenia (in patients with stabilized idiopathic thrombocytopenic purpura)

-Neuromuscular & skeletal: Arthralgia, arthritis, limb mobility decreased, myalgia, paresthesia, weakness
+Neuromuscular & skeletal: Arthralgia, arthritis, decreased range of motion (limb), myalgia, weakness

 Concerns related to adverse effects: